Key Takeaways

 - Do not operate in a completely sealed room

-Short, intentional sessions are typically sufficient.
-Continuous overnight use is rarely necessary in enclosed environments, where scent can accumulate over time.
+Short, intentional sessions are usually sufficient.
+Continuous overnight use is rarely necessary in enclosed environments, where scent can accumulate gradually and feel stronger than intended.

 If respiratory irritation, increased scent sensitivity, illness, or recurring headaches occur, pause diffusion.
-Bedroom scenting should reduce environmental tension — not introduce new discomfort.
-When in doubt, lower intensity or discontinue use temporarily.
+Bedroom scenting should ease environmental tension — not introduce new discomfort.
+When in doubt, reduce intensity or shorten the session.

 Even proper placement and ventilation cannot compensate for poor oil quality.
 In low-stimulation nighttime settings, sharp or synthetic-smelling oils feel more pronounced, and inconsistent batches can disrupt sensory familiarity.